Hraef/Fetch/README.md

   python fetch.py /path/to/your/yaml_file.yaml
   ```
   -------------------------------------------------------
+## Note:
-  Note: If your yaml file is in the same directory then you can declare like this:
+If your yaml file is in the same directory then you can declare like this:
     ```python
       python fetch.py ./demo.yaml
     ```
   -------------------------------------------------------
-  Note: To end the program press:
+To end the program press:
-    - **Ctrl+C**
+    **Ctrl+C**